 “In the world of Internet Customer Service, it’s important to remember your competitor is only one mouse click away.” – Doug Warner

-While there is no Felix Felicis for an effective eCommerce loyalty program, there are certain KPIs that will help you draw reasonable conclusions and make improvements in it.
-Let’s dive in.
+While there is no Felix Felicis for an effective eCommerce loyalty program, there are certain KPIs that will help you draw reasonable conclusions and make improvements.

 Table of Contents

 An eCommerce loyalty program refers to a structured marketing strategy implemented by online businesses to incentivize and reward customers’ loyalty.